lydiazyang/lydiazyang/README.md

 - 🎨 My passions extend to **tennis 🎾, painting 🖼️, creative writing ✍️, piano 🎹, baking 👩🏻‍🍳, figure skating ⛸️, and traveling 🌍**

 **Fun Facts:**
 - 🏺 I studied art conservation in the Netherlands in the spring of 2022, where I got to combine my love for art history with the fascinating chemistry of preserving history.
-It was there after meeting and seeing the projects of the head scientist of the Rijksmuseum, Rob Erdmann, that I decided to pursue a degree in Computer Science!
+It was there after meeting and seeing the projects of a senior scientist of the Rijksmuseum, Rob Erdmann, that I decided to pursue a degree in Computer Science!
 - 🐢 My family and I care for a red-eared slider turtle named Twinkle
 - 🏃🏻‍♀️ I ran a half-marathon this past November!
 With minimal training, and lots of adrenaline 😅